Euclid preparation: Determining the weak lensing mass accuracy and precision for galaxy clusters: Assessment of systematic effects in lens or source catalogues

 where $\vec{p}$ is the photo-$z$ selection criterion, defined via Eq.~\eqref{eq: basic selection} or Eq.~\eqref{eq: robust selection}, and $N_{\rm sel}$ is the number of galaxies selected with the condition $\vec{p}$.

 Contamination by cluster members could be corrected with a so-called `boost factor', applied either directly to the shear data \citep[e.g.,][]{2018ApJ...854..120M} or added to the mass model \citep[e.g.,][]{2019MNRAS.482.1352M}.
 In this work, we do not include a boost factor to correct for signal dilution.
 In fact, we find, in agreement with \citet{PaperIV}, that a boost correction is not necessary if one applies a sufficiently conservative source selection.
-However, this method allows for effective correction of the lensing signal, resulting in accurate mass calibration \citep[e.g.,][]{2019MNRAS.489.2511V}.
+However, boosting the WL signal allows for effective correction of the lensing signal, resulting in accurate mass calibration \citep[e.g.,][]{2019MNRAS.489.2511V}.

 Primary \Euclid WL probes will divide galaxies into tomographic bins and perform a redshift calibration a posteriori to correct the galaxy distribution $n(z)$ in each bin.
-Cluster WL masses can be measured considering tomographic bins for background source redshifts with the ensemble $n(z)$ calibration \citep[e.g.,][]{2023arXiv231012213B, 2024arXiv240208455G}.
+Cluster WL masses can be measured considering tomographic bins for background source redshifts with the ensemble $n(z)$ calibration \citep[e.g.,][]{2023arXiv231012213B, 2024A&A...687A.178G}.
 Using tomographic bins can result in significant foreground contamination in the background galaxy sample.
 However, this can be corrected using a well-known and calibrated source redshift distribution.

 To study the effects of source selection on cluster WL masses, we simulate observed photometric source redshifts, $z_{\rm obs}$, from the true source redshifts, $z_{\rm true}$,

 We consider two source populations.
 The first population accounts for well-behaved photo-$z$s, whose deviations $\tilde{\Delta} z$ follow a Gaussian distribution centred on a redshift bias $\mu_{\tilde{\Delta} z}$ and with scatter $\sigma_{\tilde{\Delta} z}$.